G4bR0fl/TP2/README.md

 ### Project 2
 ### To do:
+- [x] Create the class employee fully functional
+- [x] Create classes for each function that the employee has.
-- [ ] Create a program which orders the employees age in crescent order. **Note: The whole project must be object-oriented**
+- [x] Sort the employees age in crescent order.
+- [ ] Do all the testing and specify which tests were made.

+**Note: The whole project must be object-oriented**

 ##### Contributors:
 * [Gabriel Bessa](https://github.com/GabrielBessa)